AnthonyCxx/Notes-and-Writeups/C#/ExceptionHandling/ExceptionHandling.md

 the user enters a number outside of that range, then the program will crash with a _System.IndexOutOfRange_ exception.
 Now, you could solve this a few ways.
 For one, you could use a [do-while loop](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C%23/ControlFlow/Loops.md#dowhile-statement) to validate the their input.
 Alternatively, you could mod (%) the input by the length of the array, preventing the result from exceeding the upper bound of the array; however, this does not prevent the user from entering a negative number and exceeding the lower bound (which still throws a _System.IndexOutOfRange_ exception).
+Ideally, you would use a _do-while_ loop to validate the input and then use exception handling as a fallback.

 ```C#
 public static void Main(string[] args)